adibender/adibender.github.io/content/authors/adibender/_index.md

 &nbsp;

-I am a Researcher and Lecturer at the Department of Statistics, LMU Munich, Postdoc at the [Chair of Statistical Learning and Data Science](https://www.slds.stat.uni-muenchen.de/) and Senior Consultant at the [Statistical Consulting Unit](https://www.en.stablab.stat.uni-muenchen.de/index.html).
+I am a researcher and lecturer at the Department of Statistics.
+I am part  of the [Chair of Statistical Learning and Data Science](https://www.slds.stat.uni-muenchen.de/) and senior consultant at the [Statistical Consulting Unit](https://www.en.stablab.stat.uni-muenchen.de/index.html).
 I am affiliated with the [Munich Center for Machine Learning](https://mcml.ai/) and member of the [LMU Open Science Center](https://www.osc.uni-muenchen.de/index.html).

 I'm interested in methodological research, research software enginieering and application of statistcis and machine learning, particularly in the field of Survival Analysis, Biostatistics, Epidemiology and Biomedicine.